Will-Wright/NBA-predicter/README.md

 ### Contents

 The [NBA Predictor Jupyter Notebook](https://github.com/Will-Wright/NBA-predicter/blob/master/NBA%20Predicter.ipynb) demonstates how to use all of the methods in this project.
+Use this notebook to run the full pipeline and generate the plot above.

 The data pipeline is split into two classes which can be found in the `src` folder.